 In order to introduce the trail and confirm available homestay, senior members of the NEST Adventure is set off to depart next week.
 We will update more information about the trail, food, and homestay in a few weeks’ time.

 What food is available in the Alternative route?

-A common national dish of Nepal called "dal bhat", fried rice, fried noodles, with fresh vegetables are the common dishes for the lunch and dinner.
+A common national dish of Nepal called “Dal Bhat”, fried rice, fried noodles, with fresh vegetables are the common dishes for lunch and dinner.

-For breakfast, it is likely hard-boiled egg, omelette, fried Gurung bread (also called Tibetan bread), millet bread, chapatti bread, noodles soup, seasonal fruits such as banana, orange, etc.
+For breakfast, it is likely hard-boiled egg, omelet, fried Gurung bread (also called Tibetan bread), millet bread, chapatti bread, noodles soup, seasonal fruits such as banana, orange, etc.

-For the snack, roasted corn (depending on season), popcorn, cucumber and other fresh fruits and vegetables.
+For the snack, roasted corn (depending on the season), popcorn, cucumber, and other fresh fruits and vegetables.
 Continental foods such as spaghetti, pizza, and pasta will not available.